communitiesuk/funding-service-design-authenticator/docs/README.md

 SSO is what happens when you "Sign in using Google" or "Sign in using Facebook".
 In these cases an Identity Provider (IDP) takes responsibility for verifying the user's identity (eg. getting them to log in with a password, and verify by a text to their phone).
 The IDP then lets the service securely know that the user has signed in successfully and then passes the session back to the service that wants to authenticate the user.

 ### What is Azure AD (AD or AAD)
-Azure AD is an IDP provided by Microsoft, that let's organisations manage their own director of user accounts.
+Azure AD is an IDP provided by Microsoft, that let's organisations manage their own directory of user accounts.

 ### How do we use it?
 This service uses Azure AD via an integration using the [`msal`](https://pypi.org/project/msal/) (Microsoft Authentication Library) package provided by Microsoft.